Common Washing Machine Problems & How to Troubleshoot Them

 - Sometimes the water in your home can react with the detergent you use and cause over-foaming.
 If you notice that the leak is due to the soap bubbling out of the machine, use less detergent than called for on the bottle until you find the amount that works for your home.

 - Other potential culprits of a leaking machine include pump leaks and tub leaks caused by corrosion.
-Both of these are problems that should be left to professionals to fix.
+Both of these are issues that should be left to professionals to fix.

 Before You Attempt a DIY Fix